UK Monthly GDP

 GDP (MoM) (UK)

-Economic growth has been softening in the UK, especially in Q2 of last year.
-This GDP report will be for December.
+Economic growth has been softening in the UK, especially in Q2 of last year and again in Q4.
+This GDP report will be for January 2019.
 We saw the GDP fall flat in August and September, but it ticked a point higher in October and in November, the economy expanded by 0.2%.
-Although, the economic data for December from the UK has been pretty weak as well as the uncertainty surrounding the Brexit process increases, so there is a big chance that economic growth decelerates once again.
-An extension of Article 50 will push this sort of sentiment further down the road for another year or a few months at least, which is not what businesses and investors like.
+In December we saw a 0.4% contraction in growth which was reflected in the Q4 report released last month.
+But in January, the economy expanded by 0.5%, which makes up for the decline in December.
 Please follow us for live coverage in real time of the event by experienced analysts.

 <% indicator.indicator_name %>

 About GDP (MoM) (UK)